3 Squadron STORIES

 confusion amongst Australian air historians over the correct designation of the

-[This extract from an original research article by Alan Fraser, published in the "14-18 Journal", 1992 edition, published by theAustralian Society of WW1 Aero Historians.]
+[This is an extract from an original research article by Alan Fraser, published in the "14-18 Journal", 1992 edition, published by theAustralian Society of WW1 Aero Historians.]

 In a letter dated 10 September 1915, the War Office invited the governments of the Dominions to raise complete aviation units, either independently or in conjunction with one another.